ED Wait Times in Greenville: Get The Facts

 Across ECU Health, code strokes in the ED have grown steadily from 195 in 2016 to 803 in 2023.
 Despite this increase, clot-busting tissue plasminogen activator (tPA) response times outperform the national benchmarks:

-ECU Health Medical Center’s emergency department is also unique in that it has a truly multidisciplinary team of physicians, providers and nurses who help bring unique expertise to a truly unique patient population.
-This includes a large pediatric emergency medicine faculty provider group of 8 academic providers, three certified toxicologists and more.
+ECU Health Medical Center’s emergency department is also unique in that it has a truly multidisciplinary team of physicians, providers and nurses who help bring unique expertise to a unique population of patients.
+This includes a large pediatric emergency medicine faculty provider group of eight academic providers, three certified toxicologists and more.

 What is ECU Health doing to reduce wait times and serve more patients at the Medical Center?

-ECU Health has launched several initiatives designed to help reduce wait times and improve the efficiency at which patients are seen in the Medical Center ED.
-In fact, these efforts have resulted in a 12.5% reduction in time it takes for a patient to see a provider from FY22 to FY24.
-Additionally, ECU Health Medical Center, despite historic volumes, we’ve decreased the length of stay and improved our discharge time, meaning we’re serving more patients than ever.
+ECU Health has launched several efforts to help reduce wait times in the Medical Center ED.
+These have resulted in a 12.5% reduction in time it takes for a patient to see a provider from FY22 to FY24.
+Additionally, ECU Health Medical Center, despite historic volumes, decreased the length of stay and improved our discharge time.

 More options for routine care and non-emergency acute care